traversc/calib/README.md

 - [plotly](http://plot.ly/python/)

-Which can be also easily installed using Conda.
+This can also be easily installed using Conda.